satyajitneogiju/FLDCRF-for-sequence-labeling/README.md

 Please download the Readme.rtf file for further instructions.

+We are also in the process of applying FLDCRF in end-to-end models and its GPU implementation.
+Any contributions are welcome.
+We also plan to test FLDCRF on larger datasets.

+Next updates:
+1. Forward-backward inference
+2. Multi-label FLDCRF code and data
+3. GPU implementation
+4. CNN-FLDCRF

+If you find our codes useful, please cite our paper(s) [1, 6].

+Email us for any queries on FLDCRF or our codes:
+1. satyajit001@e.ntu.edu.sg
+2. satyajitneogiju@gmail.com
+3. jdauwels@ntu.edu.sg

 References:
 1. S. Neogi, M. Hoy, K. Dang, H. Yu, J. Dauwels, "Context Model for Pedestrian Intention Prediction using Factored Latent-Dynamic Conditional Random Fields", https://arxiv.org/pdf/1907.11881.pdf (2019).
 2. L. P. Morency, A. Quattoni, T. Darrell, "Latent-Dynamic Discriminative Models for Continuous Gesture Recognition".
 In Proceedings of the IEEE Conference on Computer Vision